jackminh/autoInstall/README.md

-# automatic installation of the operating environment
+# automatic installation of the operating environment,do not configure task files